Here you will find a collection of cleaning tips that we have compiled from various resources.

 1 part Snowy Bleach and 2 parts Ivory Snow Put the mixture in a clean plastic or glass container big enough for the piece.
 Mix with enough water to immerse the fabric.
 Push fabric down into the solution and let soak for up to 3 week (yes, 3 weeks!).
 The solution will set up and become very thick.
 When through soaking; rinse, rinse, rinse until you could drink the water.
 This one is a Nordic Needle favorite!!!

-Distilled water and an acid-free soap are preferred by professional conservation and restoration experts.
-ORVUS is a detergent that is pH neutral and has no coloring
+Tip: Distilled water and an acid-free soap are preferred by professional conservation and restoration experts.
+ORVUS is a detergent that is pH neutral and has no coloring additives or perfumes.

 The best way to keep your needlework clean is to avoid getting it dirty.
 The Textile Museau, Washington, DC, suggests that framed needlework without glass should be cleaned periodically by placing a fine screen over the piece and vacuuming it.
 It’s best if you have a brush attachment or can set vacuum on lowest speed; otherwise hold vacuum as far away from surface of work as possible.